SystemsDK

 Oracle

-The undisputed leader in database market and the most common database management system for financial institutions.
+The undisputed leader in the database market and the most common database management system for financial institutions.

 Nginx

-Web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+A web server that can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.

 Symfony